openkfw/TruBudget/email-notification/README.md

 # Email-Notification-Service

+The email notification service is responsible for saving/deleting email adresses per Trubudget user in a connected database.
+These email addresses are used to send configurable notifications to a connected SMTP server.
+If database and SMTP server are connected the notification.send endpoint can be used to send a user id.
+The database is checked if a email address is linked to the passed user id.
+If so a notificaiton is sent.
+It is recommended to start at the [Getting Started section](#getting-started)

 ## Database Configuration

 This project is using knex to connect to the database where user email addresses are stored.
 Knex makes it possible to use a database you like unless it is supported.